shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 - Q18: S3 have server-side and client-side encryption for data secuiryt.
 - Q19: transferring data from EC2 to S3, Glacier, DynamoDB, SES, SQS, or SimgpleDB in the same AWS region has no cost at all.

-- Q20: when create or modify your DB instance to run as a Multi-AZ deployment, RDS automatically provision and maintains a synchronous `standy` replicat in a different availability Zone.
+- Q20: when create or modify your DB instance to run as a Multi-AZ deployment, RDS automatically provision and maintains a synchronous `standby` replicate in a different availability Zone.
 Updates to your DB instance are synchronously replicated across AZ to the standby in order to keep both in sync and protect your latest database updates against DB instance failure.
     - Read replica provides an asynchronous replication instead of synchronous.
 Read replica is only available in Aurora, MySQL, MariaDB, and PostgreSQL database engines.
     - Dynamo DB doesn't have read replica feature.